 I don’t only blame the agents for not giving authentic and genuine information, but I also do blame the students for not verifying the authenticity of the information they are being fed on.

 With their sweet and trained words, they drag you into such a vicious trap, from where everything looks so nice and try-worthy.
 But in reality, things are totally different.

 Today, in this article, I will help you on how to not fall in the trap of consultancies and agents or even your own relatives so that they couldn’t make money from you.

-Not all the agents are bad.
+Not all the agents are corrupt.
 Some are there to earn money in a legit way.
-Hats off to them and I really appreciate their efforts.
+Hats off to them, and I really appreciate their efforts.
 Unfortunately, there are very few of them.

 In this article, I will be talking about the bad ones and how to stay away from them.